-All kneel, as able.
+All kneel as able.
 A deep bow is also appropriate.
 Silence is kept.

-All stand, as able, when the Presider stands, and remain standing until the conclusion.
+All rise as able when the Presider rises, and stand until the conclusion.

 At that moment the curtain of the temple was torn in two, from top to bottom.
 The earth shook, and the rocks were split.
 The tombs also were opened, and many bodies of the saints who had fallen asleep were raised.
 After his resurrection they came out of the tombs and entered the holy city and appeared to many.
 Now when the centurion and those with him, who were keeping watch over Jesus, saw the earthquake and what took place, they were terrified and said, "Truly this man was God's Son!"